Greta Gerwig’s “Barbie” Is More Than Just A Movie

 Life in plastic with Margot Robbie and Ryan Gosling?
 It’s fantastic.

-The photos of the cast are a minor sensation: Ryan Gosling as Ken and Margot Robbie as Barbie.
-The “Barbie” film by Greta Gerwig and Noah Baumbach already has cult potential – a year before its release.
+The cast photos for the upcoming “Barbie” film, featuring Ryan Gosling as Ken and Margot Robbie as Barbie, have created quite a stir.
+Directed by Greta Gerwig and Noah Baumbach, this film already holds the potential to become a cult classic, even a year before its release.
+But what makes it so instantly iconic?

-But it’s not just Margot Robbie and Ken doll Gosling made flesh that the film shines with a star-studded cast: the film promises to be the next summer hit, with a stellar cast ranging from America Ferrera, Simu Liu, Kate McKinnon, Emma Mackey, Issa Rae to Michael Cera – who have already been announced as part of the cast.
+But it’s not just Margot Robbie and Ryan Gosling who contribute to the film’s star-studded cast.
+The ensemble promises a summer hit, featuring a stellar lineup of talent ranging from America Ferrera, Simu Liu, Kate McKinnon, Emma Mackey, Issa Rae, to Michael Cera.
+These announcements alone heighten the excitement surrounding the movie.

 Last but not least, Barbie herself: